“And they have defeated him (Satan) by the blood of the Lamb and by their testimony”

 CHRISTIAN, DO YOU NOT KNOW WHO YOU ARE?!

-Although secretive Old Matt was dead, some of his thought processes remained in my soul like an old recording.
+Although secretive Old Matt was dead, some of his thought processes remained in my mind like an old recording.
 New Matt–my resurrected spirit combined with Christ’s–fought Old Matt’s thinking, and part of that fight was to not stay secretive.
 Part of that fight was to not look polished in regard to my past and even current struggles.
 People need to know what we’ve been through so we can be relatable.
 Nobody cares about how well-behaved we are when they are hurting.
 They need our empathy.

 Now, I do have to point one other thing out.
 When I say fight, I’m explaining a conflict through growth in our thinking.
 There are some Christians who have become dogmatic about rest–and I get it.
 They don’t want you to use the word principle, battle, or fight–and it would kill them to be a little charismatic.
 But we are at battle–with old mindsets!
 We are at battle with demonic forces who influence our thinking!

 These forces, along with the power of sin, twist our thoughts, tempt us, and lie to us.
-So we must get to the point where we are fighting against old, unrenewed thinking and the enemy.
+So we must get to the point where we are fighting against old unrenewed thinking and the enemy.
 Yes, in a state of rest as we continually “put on” Christ–but remember, Christ is also courageous!
 Courage allows us to push forward despite being afraid of the holy actions and attitudes we aren’t used to living out!
-We are learning that we are saints, and that’s weird to our souls!
+We are learning that we are saints, and that’s weird to us!

 Christians fight the best when we know who we are in spirit: God’s child, with God’s nature!
 We are to put on our true selves–what’s in us, let it come out–and as we do, we fight properly.
 With this appropriate thinking, when we fail, we don’t give up because we still know who we are.